CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Evaluation

-\paragraph{Performance analysis.} To investigate whether the issues we found affect performance, we evaluated the query performance of the fixed issues 10 and 11 on a test case as shown in \Autoref{lst:case3} that involves joining multiple tables.
+\paragraph{Performance analysis.} To investigate the extent to which the issues we found affect performance, we evaluated the query performance of the fixed issues \#88455 and \#89161 on a test case as shown in \Autoref{lst:case3} that involves joining multiple tables.
 We could not consider unfixed issues, as it would be unclear how to determine the potential speedup.
-We executed both queries in lines 12 and 13 before and after the fixes of issues 10 and 11 respectively.
-After executing either query ten times, we found that the fixes improve the performance by an average of 25\% and 17\%, respectively.
-This improvement is due to the correct estimated cardinality which allows for more optimal joining orders.
+We executed both queries in lines 12 and 13 before and after the fixes of \#88455 and \#89161 respectively.
+After executing either query ten times, we found that the fixes improved the performance by an average of 20\% and 17\%, respectively.
+This improvement is due to the more accurate estimated cardinality which allows for more optimal joining orders.